I've quit my job to travel on more occasions than one.

 Even though I cherish my career and love traveling, I don't feel like it's something you have to choose between.
 You can have both!
 Some jobs you can even take on the road with you, like a travel nurse or travel vet, while others might require you to take some time off.

-It's time we stop thinking of that time off as a negative and start to make some realizations that it's actually an amazing thing.
+It's time we stop thinking of that time off as a negative and start to make some realizations that it's actually an amazing thing to do!

 If you've ever thought about quitting your job to follow your dreams, but are hesitating to do so?
 Stop hesitating and I’ll tell you why!